divyanshgandhi/doggo/README.md

-# Sample for the series 'web'
+# The Doggo web app

 The cutest little web app I made, view doggos on the click of a button.
 This website uses simplest HTML, CSS and JavaScript.
 I made this while learning about AJAX and APIs.
 This uses my favourite API which returns a new doggo image with every response, find it here https://dog.ceo/api/.